wh-alice/mig_visualstudio/vs/misc/determining-the-default-namespace-of-a-project.md

 ---
-title: "Determining the Default Namespace of a Project | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
+title: "Determining the Default Namespace of a Project" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"